ansible/ansible/docs/docsite/rst/network_getting_started.rst

 I want to understand how Ansible can be used to connect to multiple network devices.

+..
+FIXME FUTURE Gundalow - Link to examples index once created

+.. note:: Examples, not production code
    This is not for production use, it's more to demonstrate the different areas that need to be considered and provide a foundation level knowledge.

-Future examples FIXMELINK will build on this knowledge.

 Prerequisites
 -------------

 * Ansible 2.3 (or higher) installed :doc:`intro_installation`
-* One or more network device compatible with Ansible FIXMELINK
+* One or more network device compatible with Ansible

 ..
 FIXME FUTURE Gundalow - Once created we will link to the connection table here (which platforms support network_cli & credentials through inventory)
+..
+FIXME FUTURE Gundalow -  Using ``ansible_ssh_pass`` will not work for REST transports such as ``eapi``, ``nxapi`` - Once documented in above FIXME add details her

 Audience
 --------